 “Are you done already?”
 I asked.
 (The HH hates lawn work and I figured he’d done a haphazard job just to get it over with.)

 “Um, no,” he replied.
 “But I think maybe we need to go to the hospital.”

 Not exactly the words you want to hear emanating from your honey’s lips as you’re peeling potatoes.

 While pushing the (non-electric) mower, he’d been arrested by a sudden shower of brownish “floaters” (cloudy specs, strands or cobweb-like images that float across the field of vision, originating from within the eye).
 He said it looked as if someone had poured balsamic vinegar over oil, or splattered mud all over a windshield–and he couldn’t see clearly through the mess.

 I mean, really–the lengths that HH will go to, just to get out of doing his chores!

 Most floaters are a normal outcome of cells in the vitreous layer (the jelly-like fluid inside the eye) drying out and separating from the vitreous as people get older.
 Normally, they are no more than a mild nuisance, most visible when you look at light backgrounds such as white paper or a clear blue sky.
-As someone who’s nearsighted, I have floaters undulating across my field of vision on a regular basis–but mine are fairly inobtrusive, mostly resembling tiny jelllyfish-like creatures that swoosh and sway benignly.
-(To see a cool example of what floaters look like, check this page–scroll down to the blue box on the bottom right hand side.)
+As someone who’s nearsighted, I have floaters undulating across my field of vision on a regular basis–but mine are fairly unobtrusive, mostly resembling tiny jelllyfish-like creatures that swoosh and sway benignly.

 Needless to say, our friends didn’t come over that evening.
 I had, however, planned to serve some really ingenious appetizers.
 I thought I’d serve them to all of you instead–well, virtually, anyway.